 Where all quantities above were measured as mass in grams.

 Time across a typical survey day was divided into 7 time slots in the dietary diary of NDNS RP: 6 am to 9 am, 9 am to 12 noon, 12 noon to 2 pm, 2 pm to 5 pm, 5 pm to 8 pm, 8 pm to 10 pm, and 10 pm to 6 am next morning.
 To produce a list of discrete responses for our variable of interest, the energy consumed within each time slot over the four days of survey for each participant were calculated.
 The percentages of total energy intake contributed by carbohydrate within each time slot were then calculated.
-Since we planned to apply latent class analysis (LCA) in the current study, in which the observed indicators for latent classes must be categorical, the responses were then dichotomised according to these percentages of the energy intake at a cut-off value of 50%, i.e. if within a time slot where there any energy intake occurred, carbohydrate consumption was categorised by whether its energy contribution was lower or higher/equal to 50% of total energy intake within that time slot.
+Since we planned to apply latent class analysis (LCA) in the current study, in which the observed indicators for latent classes must be categorical, the responses were then dichotomised according to these percentages of the energy intake at a cut-off value of 50%, i.e. if within a time slot where any energy intake occurred, carbohydrate consumption was categorised by whether its energy contribution was lower or higher/equal to 50% of total energy intake within that time slot.
 Consequently, for each day of the recording, there were 7 data points generated by the diary.
 Each data point included one of the following responses:

 Not eating any food (energy intake = 0 kJ);